Nirmalkusahoo/task-management-ui/README.md

 This project is a task management application built with Angular.
 It allows users to create, update, and manage tasks.
 Each task has a name, description, and status.
 The application uses Angular for the frontend, TypeScript as the primary programming language, and npm for package management.

+During development, backend requests are proxied via a configuration file named `proxy.conf.json`.
+This allows the frontend application to make requests to the backend server without running into CORS (Cross-Origin Resource Sharing) issues.
+Any requests that start with `/api` in the application will be redirected to the target specified in `proxy.conf.json`.
 ## Languages and Tools Used

 - TypeScript